locngoxuan/go-design-patterns/README.md

 ## Classification of patterns

 All patterns can be categorized by their intent, or purpose.
-This book covers three main groups of patterns:
+This series covers three main groups of patterns:

 - [**Creational patterns**](./creational/README.md) provide object creation mechanisms that increase flexibility and reuse of existing code.
 - [**Structural patterns**](./structural/README.md) explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.
 - [**Behavioral patterns**](./behavioral/README.md) take care of effective communication and the assignment of responsibilities between objects.

-## What does this repository consist of?
+## What does this series consist of?
 Most patterns are described very formally so people can reproduce them in many contexts.
 Here are the sections that are usually present in a pattern description:

 - Intent of the pattern briefly describes both the problem and the solution.
-- Motivation further explains the problem and the solution the pattern makes possible.
 - Structure of classes shows each part of the pattern and how they are related.
-C- ode example in one of the popular programming languages makes it easier to grasp the idea behind the pattern.
+- Code example in one of the popular programming languages makes it easier to grasp the idea behind the pattern.

-Some pattern catalogs list other useful details, such as applicability of the pattern, implementation steps and relations with other patterns.